ByIvo/personal-dashboard/README.md

 It runs on top of a raspbery pi 5, allowing me to create a dashboard to follow up with important stuff.

-The goal of this repo is to reproduce the steps I did to get it up and running again in the future.
+The goal of this repo is to reproduce the steps to get it up and running again in the future.

 ### Details: